Medically Reviewed by Jonathan Pirnazar, M.D. – LASIK Surgeon

-The cost of LASIK eye surgery varies widely, from $1,500 to $3,500 per eye.
+The cost of LASIK can vary widely depending on where you live and which surgeons and technologies you choose.
+The cost for LASIK can range between $1,500 to $3,500 per eye.
+On average, LASIK surgery costs $2,632 per eye, based on research performed by Clinical Ophthalmology.
 The large range in costs is due to many factors that are unique to each provider and procedure.

 Factors That Determine LASIK Eye Surgery Cost